A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Schengen

-Be aware that the countdown starts from the date of entry to the Schengen zone, which is marked by a stamp in your passport, or a scan and record kept by the computer and/or Schengen Information System (SIS) in the absence of a stamp.
-For example, if you entered through France 20 days prior coming to Athens, the 90 days starts from that date, not the date you arrived in Greece.
-Further, it is not an EU visa (there’s no such thing); it is a Schengen visa.
+The countdown starts from the date of entry to the Schengen zone, which is marked by a stamp in your passport, or a scan and record kept by the computer and/or Schengen Information System (SIS).
+For example, if you entered through Paris 20 days prior coming to Athens, the 90 days starts from that date in France, not the date you arrived in Greece.

 Dual citizens of any country with two passports are not entitled to twice the time, and it has nothing to do with the person to whom you are married.
-It only matters which passport you used to enter the country; if you try to enter with one passport and exit with another, passport control will question why you have no entry/exit stamp or why it doesn’t show in the computer and get the truth out of you.
+It only matters which passport you used to enter the country.
+If you try to enter with one passport and exit with another, passport control will question why you have no entry/exit stamp or why it doesn’t show in the computer.

-* Overstaying in the Schengen region does not have a one-size-fits-all set of rules.
+*Overstaying in the EU/Schengen region does not have a one-size-fits-all set of rules.
 Each country has unique fines, penalties and enforcement standards, and some do not allow visa extensions.
-If you are exiting a Schengen country other than Greece, you are free to read the remainder this article for informational purposes, but you should really stop here and consult authorities in the country concerned.
+If you are exiting a Schengen country other than Greece, you are free to read the remainder this article for informational purposes, but you should stop here and consult local authorities in the country concerned.

 National

-A national visa is good only for Greece and no other country.
-Whether it is a visa for tourist, student or work purposes, there are none with validity past 90 days.
+A national visa is good only for Greece and no other country, whether it is a visa for tourist, student or work purposes.

-* There is no such thing as an “overstaying visa.”
+*There is no such thing as an “overstaying visa.”
 Overstaying is something you do, not a type of visa.
-All visas are either national or Schengen, and then fall into different classes denoted by a letter (i.e., A, D).

 How to apply for a visa extension in Greece

-If you plan to stay longer than the expiration date of your Schengen or national visa while in Greece as a tourist, student or temporary business consultant, it is wise to apply for a visa extension at the Alien’s Bureau Office or police station nearest to your legal or temporary residence here.
-The location varies according to municipality, and you will be sent away if you go to the wrong one.
-Please note that this is a visa extension and not a “temporary residence permit,” as the American Embassy in Athens has incorrectly stated.
-There’s no such thing.
+Visitors who plan to stay longer than the expiration date of a Schengen or national visa while in Greece as a tourist, student or temporary business consultant should apply for a visa extension at the Alien’s Bureau Office or police station nearest their legal or temporary residence.
+It is not a temporary residence permit, as the American Embassy in Athens incorrectly states.

-Visa extensions are normally granted under special extenuating circumstances, such as being in the hospital, having a serious car accident or a relative passing away.
+Note that visa extensions are only granted under special extenuating circumstances, such as being in the hospital, having a serious car accident or a relative passing away.
 Visa extensions are not granted because of ignorance regarding visas and permits, careless planning, unexpectedly falling in love, taking illegal work and just because you want to travel more.

 1. Apply between 7 to 25 days in advance of your visa’s expiration